-Following your meeting, you will almost always receive follow-up communication afterward taking your case forward.
-Grant is accompanied by a case worker and sometimes a local Councillor to assist with problems which relate to the local authorities.
+Following your meeting, you will almost always receive follow-up communication afterwards taking your case forward.
+Grant is accompanied by a caseworker and sometimes a local Councillor to assist with problems which relate to the local authorities.

 How do I book a surgery?

-If you’d like to come to a surgery and meet Grant in person, please call Sandra Benjamin on 01707 262632 or email firstname.lastname@example.org.
+If you’d like to come to a surgery and meet Grant in person, please call Nat Chapman on 01707 262632 or email: firstname.lastname@example.org

-Grant’s constituency office will let you know what time to come along and since surgeries operate on a first-come, first-served basis, you may have to wait a short time before being seen so we recommend bringing a good book to read while you wait.
+Grant’s constituency office will let you know what time to come along.
+Since surgeries operate on a first-come, first-served basis, you may have to wait sometime before being seen so we recommend bringing a good book to read while you wait.

 Where are surgeries held?